Bordeaux Wine REgion

-Explore Bordeaux Wine: Grape Varieties & Wine Varietals
+Explore Bordeaux Wine Region: Grape Varieties & Wine Varietals

-Bordeaux, in southwestern France, is one of the world’s most renowned wine regions.
-Centered around the Garonne and Dordogne rivers, the area is divided into sub-regions that each produce distinct styles.
+Bordeaux, in southwestern France, is one of the world’s most influential wine regions.
+Centered around the Garonne, Dordogne, and Gironde rivers, the area is divided into six sub-regions—each with distinct soils, climates, and traditions that shape local wine styles.

-Bordeaux is best known for its red blends featuring Cabernet Sauvignon, Merlot, and Cabernet Franc, alongside elegant whites from Sauvignon Blanc and Sémillon.
-From the prestigious châteaux of the Médoc to the sweet wines of Sauternes, Bordeaux combines tradition, diversity, and international influence.
+The Bordeaux wine region is best known for its red blends featuring Cabernet Sauvignon, Merlot, and Cabernet Franc, alongside elegant whites from Sauvignon Blanc and Sémillon.
+From the grand châteaux of the Médoc to the sweet wines of Sauternes, the Bordeaux wine region reflects centuries of winemaking heritage and ongoing global impact.

 We’ve spent quite a bit of time in the Bordeaux region and plan to return in the future.
 To maximize our enjoyment, we thoroughly researched the local wines.
-Here’s a summary of what we discovered.
+This guide highlights Bordeaux’s wine sub-regions, key grapes, and classifications to help you understand what makes this region essential for any wine lover.

 This website contains affiliate links that may earn us a small commission at no additional cost to you.